 This year parents will register their child for testing on a new online portal, designed specifically for testing registration and this will be accessed on the Grammar Schools and Transfer Test page on their website.
 Those parents that need to register their child should use this route no matter where they live.
 If a family has difficulty in accessing the internet, we would recommend they ask a friend or relative, visit their local library or ask their child’s school if they can assist.

 Admission procedures can be confusing.
-It is very important that you contact the Admissions team at County Hall, Aylesbury, Bucks (Tel: 01296 395000 selecting option 3) to ensure that you receive the most current information and the necessary application forms.
-Alternatively visit the Contact Us form on their website.
+It is very important that you contact the Admissions team at County Hall, Aylesbury, Bucks to ensure that you receive the most current information and the necessary application forms.
+The Admissions telephone number is no longer in service and all queries must be made via their web site on www.buckscc.gov.uk/admissions

 Late Entry and Immediate Admission